On the surface, selling on Amazon is a straightforward process.

 Monitor Your Inventory Levels

-How do I monitor these anomalies?
+How do I monitor my inventory?

 One of the unfortunate aspects of selling on Amazon is having to deal with hijackers.